Leanna Bartlett Shows Off Busty Assets And Curvy Hips In Tiny Bikini For Sizzling Bang Energy Video

 Ukrainian bombshell Leanna Bartlett sent pulses racing on Wednesday, January 20, when she uploaded a sizzling new video of herself for her 3.2 million Instagram followers.

-The 35-year-old bombshell was captured at the beach for the footage, which was paired with the song “Trip With You” by Tape Machine and Jaslyn Edgar.
-Leanna moved between a number of sexy poses and gestures that easily called attention to her killer curves.
+The 35-year-old bombshell was captured at the beach for the footage, which was paired with the song "Trip With You" by Tape Machine and Jaslyn Edgar.
+Leanna alternated between a number of sexy poses and gestures that easily called attention to her killer curves.

 At the beginning of the clip, she stood with the front of her body facing the camera as she grabbed on her top and tucked her hair behind her ears.
-The footage then zoomed in on a Bang Energy can, before showcasing Leanna’s body while she drank the beverage.
-In other parts of the clip, she could be seen walking slowly along the beach’s shore, posing with one hip popped out, and twirling around.
-She alternated between smiling sweetly and pouting as she looked directly into the camera’s lens, emitting both engaged and sultry vibes.
+The footage then zoomed in on a Bang Energy can before showcasing Leanna's body while she drank the beverage.
+In other parts of the clip, she walked slowly along the beach's shore, posing with one hip popped out and twirling around.
+She alternated between smiling sweetly and pouting as she looked directly at the camera's lens, emitting both engaged and sultry vibes.

 Her long, highlighted blond hair fell around her back and shoulders in slight, natural-looking waves.
 She rocked her nails short with a vibrant red polish that complemented her tanned complexion.

-Leanna showcased her famous physique in an eye-catching yellow and orange bikini from Meg Liz Swim.
+Leanna showcased her famous physique in an eye-catching yellow-and-orange bikini from Meg Liz Swim.
 Her top featured two thin straps that tied around her neck and back, mesh detailing, and triangular cups that revealed an ample amount of cleavage and sideboob.
-She paired the top with matching, low-rise, cheeky bottoms that highlighted her curvy hips and pert booty.
+She paired the top with cheeky low-rise bottoms in the same design that highlighted her curvy hips and pert booty.

-She accessorized the beachside look with a stylishly simple necklace, a bracelet and a large diamond ring.

-The reel went live just three hours ago and has already amassed more than 60,000 view and 4,000 likes.
-Dozens of admirers also took to the comments section to express their adulation for the model, her figure, her beauty, and her choice of bathing suit.
+The reel went live just three hours ago and has already amassed more than 60,000 views and 4,000 likes.
+Dozens of admirers also took to the comments section to express their adulation for the model.

 "So very beautiful as always," one individual wrote, filling their compliment with a number of yellow heart emoji.